Sunny with a High Near 74

 Saturday Night

-Mostly clear, with a low around 36.
-West wind 6 to 14 mph, with gusts as high as 21 mph.
+A 50 percent chance of showers.
+Mostly cloudy, with a low around 42.
+Breezy, with a south wind 9 to 18 mph, with gusts as high as 28 mph.

 Sunday